 Salvaging Hide, Skull, and Meat

-In any unit in which sealing is required, from January 1-May 31 the hide, skull and meat of a black bear must be salvaged; from June 1 – December 31 the hide and skull must be salvaged.
+In any unit in which sealing is required, from January 1-May 31 the hide, skull and meat of a black bear must be salvaged; from June 1 – December 31 the hide and skull or the skull and meat must be salvaged.
 In any unit in which sealing is not required, from January 1 – May 31 the meat must be salvaged; from June 1-December 31 either the hide or the meat must be salvaged.
-You are required to salvage both the hide and skull of a grizzly bear killed anywhere in Alaska, except in the subsistence brown bear management areas where you are required to salvage all meat for human consumption.
-Meat of Interior black and grizzly bears can be delicious and hunters are encouraged to salvage it as well.
-Bears, like pigs, can carry a parasite which can cause the dangerous disease of trichinosis.
-This parasite is killed by proper cooking (above 170° F internal temperature).
+Evidence of sex must remain naturally attached to the hide or meat until sealing requirements have been met.
+If salvaging the hide, in addition to evidence of sex, the claws must remain naturally attached.

-Black bear taken from Units 1-7, 11-17 and 20 must be sealed within 30 days of the date of kill.
-Grizzlies from any location in Alaska also must be sealed within 30 days of the date of kill.
-Bring the hide and skinned out skull to ADF&G or a registered sealer to be examined and sealed.
+Black bear taken from Units 1-7, 14A, 14C, 15-17, and 20B must be sealed within 30 days of the date of kill, or less as required by permit conditions, see the current hunting regulations for hunt specific details.
+All brown/grizzly bears must be sealed.
+Sealing means taking the skull and/or hide (with claws and evidence of sex naturally attached) of the bear you killed to a designated sealing officer.
 A small tooth (a premolar) will be pulled to obtain age information on your bear.
-At the time of sealing please make sure the skull is not frozen solid so the tooth can be pulled.
+At the time of sealing please make sure both the skull and hide are not frozen.
+Designated sealers will need the skull unfrozen so the tooth can be pulled.
+The hide needs to be unfrozen so the sealing officer can examine the hide and can lock a metal or plastic seal on the hide.
 If you are interested in learning how old your bear is, call our office in late winter and we can tell you.
 We will need your name, date of kill, and location of the kill.

 Bait and Dogs

-Dogs may be used to hunt black bear by permit issued at the discretion of the ADF&G. Contact your area biologist for further details.
+Dogs may be used to hunt black bear by permit issued at the discretion of ADF&G. Contact your area biologist for further details.